A new version of Mina Docs is coming soon! This page will be rewritten.

 In addition, because the SNARK proofs don't depend on each other and we can exploit parallelism, this means anyone can do the work!
 The end result is that the distributed work pool is permission-less.
 Anyone with spare compute can join the network as snark workers, observe transactions that need to be snarked, and contribute their compute.
 And of course, they will be compensated for their work in what we affectionately call the snarketplace.

 Note: To learn more about the details of how this snark work scheme evolved, it is highly recommended to watch this video: High Throughput with Slow Snarks.
-If you're interested in functional programming and the details of the scan state (the tree structure described above), we have a blog post covering the technical details, or a video if you prefer that format.
+If you're interested in functional programming and the details of the scan state (the tree structure described above), we have a video covering the technical details.

 The key dynamic to understand about snark work is:

 Block producers use their block rewards to purchase snark work from snark workers.